DAMO-NLP-SG/CMM/README.md

 ![CMM](https://img.shields.io/badge/Dataset-CMM-blue)

 **CMM** is the first to investigate hallucinations across *Language*, *Visual*, and *Audio* systematically.
 It benchmarks various LMMs across visual, audio, and their joint context.
+If you find our work helpful, please consider giving us a star ⭐ on GitHub or citing our paper to support us. 🙏🙏

 ---